-Having a heart attack or any other cardiac event can be scary: it can also give you a wakeup call about the life style you are currently leading.
-Once they’ve experienced a significant health incident, many people realize they are eating the wrong things or leading a lifestyle that doesn’t include enough exercise.
+Having a heart attack or any other cardiac event can be scary: it can also give you a wakeup call about the lifestyle you are currently leading.
+After experiencing a significant health incident, many people realize they are consuming the wrong foods or leading a lifestyle that lacks sufficient physical activity.
 Getting into the saddle and taking up cycling is a beautiful form of exercise and can be particularly beneficial to those who have recently experienced significant surgery.
-Using a bicycle can be as low or high impact as you need and is relatively easy to start.
+Using a bicycle can have as low or high an impact as you need, and it is relatively easy to get started.
 Here are a few tips for bicycling after a heart attack or other cardiac incident.

 Take Things Slowly